Radiotelephony procedure: Structure of the net

 Nets can be described as always having a net opening and a net closing, with a roll call normally following the net opening, itself followed by regular net business, which may include announcements, official business, and message passing.
 Military nets will follow a very abbreviated and opaque version of the structure outlined below, but will still have the critical elements of opening, roll call, late check-ins, and closing.

-A net should always operate on the same principle as the inverted pyramid used in journalism—the most important communications always come first, followed by content in ever lower levels of priority.
+A net operates on the same principle as the inverted pyramid used in journalism, the most important communications always come first, followed by content in ever lower levels of priority.